mitranim/tabularius/readme.md

   * Analysis should be available for both local and cloud logs.
 * Easy rollback option.

-Much of the code is written via Claude Code.
+Some of the code is written with the help of Claude Code.
+(And then rewritten...)